yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 #### Applications

 Applications connect to and interact with YugabyteDB using API client libraries (also known as client drivers).
 Before you can connect an application, you need to install the correct driver.
 Clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.
-For information on available drivers, refer to [Build an application](../../quick-start/build-apps/).
+To build sample applications using popular drivers, refer to [Build an application](../cloud-quickstart/cloud-build-apps/).

 Before you can connect, your application has to be able to reach your Yugabyte Cloud.
 To add inbound network access from your application environment to Yugabyte Cloud, add the public IP addresses to the [cluster IP access list](../cloud-secure-clusters/add-connections/), or use [VPC peering](../cloud-basics/cloud-vpcs/) to add private IP addresses.